Injective stabilization of additive functors. II. (Co)torsion and the Auslander-Gruson-Jensen functor: Cotorsion over arbitrary rings

 \begin{proof} The exact sequences~\eqref{cotorsion-def} yields a length-one projective resolution

 of the trace, proving the first assertion.
-This sequence and Yoneda's lemma, show that the trace is projective if and only if $\Sigma \Lambda$ is a direct summand of $I$, which proves the second claim. \end{proof}
+This sequence and Yoneda's lemma, show that the trace is projective if and only if $I \to \Sigma \Lambda$ is a split epimorphism if and only if $\Lambda \to I$ is a split monomorphism, which proves the second claim. \end{proof}